PawelDefee/AstroZaur-linux-port/README.md

 			./patches/luafilesystem-master.patch

 	that corrects the following defects:
-	* Compilation when client Lua runtime is statically linked with the executable
+	* Compilation errors when client Lua runtime is statically linked with the executable